AbdullrhmanElhelw/AbdullrhmanElhelw/README.md

 with a strong willingness to learn and gain more experience in the field of technology.
 </h4>

-- 🎓 Third Level Computer Scince Studnet at Zagazig University
+- 🎓 Senior Computer Scince Studnet at Zagazig University
 - 🤝 I’m looking for help with Building Complete Web site using .Net Core
-- 🌱 I’m currently learning .Net Core MVC , EF Core
+- 🌱 I’m currently learning Clean Archticure
-- 💬 Ask me about C# ,SQL Server
+- 💬 Ask me about C#, SQL Server ,ASP.Net Core, Web APIs, EF-Core, Dapper
 - ⚡ Fun fact Coding is behind almost everything that is powered by electricity.

  <hr/>